carpentries-incubator/fair-explainable-ml/episodes/5b-deep-dive-into-methods.md

 ## What part of my model causes this prediction?

-When a model makes a correct prediction on a task it has been trained on (known as a 'downstream task'), **[Probing classifiers](https://direct.mit.edu/coli/article/48/1/207/107571/Probing-Classifiers-Promises-Shortcomings-and)** can be used to identify if the model actually contains the relavant information or knowledge required to make that prediction, or if it is just making a lucky guess.
+When a model makes a correct prediction on a task it has been trained on (known as a 'downstream task'), **[Probing classifiers](https://direct.mit.edu/coli/article/48/1/207/107571/Probing-Classifiers-Promises-Shortcomings-and)** can be used to identify if the model actually contains the relevant information or knowledge required to make that prediction, or if it is just making a lucky guess.
 Furthermore, probes can be used to identify the specific components of the model that contain this relevant information, providing crucial insights for developing better models over time.